Solitaire International | October 2015

 The jewellery clearly evokes the spirit of the continent.
 I am trying to stir up compassion in people.
 This is not just about adornment, but about making a difference through a purchase.
 A percentage of each Pembe Club sale goes directly to selected organisations and conservation schemes such as Tusk, Wild Aid and the PAMS Foundation.

+You recently launched the brand at International Jewellery London (IJL) 2015.
+How was the response?
 Though everyone complained that IJL was quiet this year, we had a fair amount of visitors.
 Everyone who visited our booth was very encouraging and supportive.
 We were not inundated with sales, but I have no doubt that the exposure we got was great.
 I hope we were able to instigate people to think about the elephants and about donating to the organisations mentioned in our brochure.

 You come from a family of jewellers.
 Have you designed the pieces yourself?